-Primary Care and Community Health and Social Care settings -Individual Service user placement in residential facilities
+Primary Care and Community Health and Social Care settings - Individual Service user placement in residential facilities questions.

-All admissions from the community to a residential health and care setting should be assessed first by the health and care setting using the respiratory screening questions.
 This applies to all types of residential heath and care setting admissions (including for respite).

+All admissions from the community to a residential health and care setting should be assessed first by the health and care setting team using the respiratory screening